Single-Purpose Reverse Mortgages: What You Need To Know

 Some fees are possible.
 While single-purpose reverse mortgages tend to be less expensive than other reverse mortgage loans, they may still come with fees, like closing costs.
 The lender will also charge interest on the loan.

-Not available everywhere.
+They’re not available everywhere.
 Single-purpose reverse mortgages aren’t offered in every state.
-They are typically offered by state and local governments or non-profit organizations and some credit unions.
-Many lenders, including Rocket Mortgage, don’t offer these types of loans.
+They are typically offered by state and local governments or non-profit organizations along with some credit unions.

 How To Find A Single-Purpose Reverse Mortgage Lender